archbardinexile/BGCL/getting-started.md

 #### **Intoxication**

 Drinking excessive alcohol may require Constitution saving throws of an increasing DC to ward off the effects of intoxication.
 For example, a creature that consumes 1 mug of ale must succeed on a DC 5 Constitution saving throw or be intoxicated for 1 hour.
 The DC increases by 5 for each additional mug consumed.
-An intoxicated creature has advantage on Charisma checks and disadvantage on Wisdom checks.
-After 1 hour, the creature has disadvantage on Intelligence checks until its next short rest.
+An intoxicated creature has advantage on Charisma checks and disadvantage on Wisdom checks for 1 hour.
+The creature then has disadvantage on Intelligence checks until its next short rest.

 ### Tavern Games